decipher3114/WSAUtils/README.md

 # ADB

-I am not the author of ADB
+I am not the author of ADB.
 ADB belongs to Google LLC.

 # Issues and Suggestions